stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 Importing Accounts with Non-MCF Hash Passwords
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this case you will be using the API in the same way as usual, except with the Password Reset Workflow enabled.
+That is, you should set the Account's password to a large randomly generated string, and then force the user through the password reset flow.
 For more information, please see the [Password Reset section below].

 How to Store Additional User Information as Custom Data